JuanDavidDV/Employee-Management-System-Capstone/README.md

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.
 The initial interphase of the app is to sign-in as an Admin or an Employee.
 Only admins can create employees and admins accounts.
+Moreover, they are the only ones who can have access to the dashboard.

 - Admins:
     - Manage and administrate employees data and accounts